couchbaselabs/iOS-WorkerBee/README.md

-## Couchbase Mobile Workflow Test App
+## TouchDB Workflow Test App

-This iOS app is a shell for long-running workflow tests of the [Couchbase Mobile][1] framework.
+This iOS app is a shell for long-running workflow tests of the [TouchDB][1] framework.

 ## Getting Started